How Miranda Rights Protect You

+Miranda Rights were established to protect citizens if and when they are arrested.
 Flashback to the last time you watched a show about cops, right before the handcuffs go on their wrists the police officer is reading the suspect their rights.
 This is not just for TV.
 The police officer or officers have to read you your rights when placing you under arrest.
 This procedure stems from a court case in 1966, Miranda v.
 Arizona.
 Hence, why they are called your Miranda rights.
-These rights are an addition to the fifth amendment which states you have the right to say nothing to avoid self incrimination.
+These rights are an addition to the fifth amendment which states you have the right to say nothing to avoid self-incrimination.

 When Are You Advised of Your Rights?

 A police officer must read you your rights when you are being interrogated in custody.
-The term interrogation can include anything the police officer would do that could lead the suspect to incriminate them self.
-Also custody means when the suspect can’t or believes they are not free to leave.
+The term interrogation can include anything the police officer would do that could lead the suspect to incriminate themselves.
+Also, custody means when the suspect can’t or believes they are not free to leave.

 The Silent Killer